Differential Geometric Aspects of Causal Structures: Introduction

 Rather than to investigate causality relations between the points of a manifold with a given causal structure, the main idea of this article is to gain a deeper understanding of the geometry of causal structures through the solution of the Cartan equivalence problem.
 This approach enables one to construct a complete set of local invariants and also to obtain some results on symmetries of causal structures.
-A global rigidity result can also be obtained through this approach.

 Before going any further, a more precise definition of causal structures is in order.
-Given an $(n+1)$-dimensional manifold $M,$ with $n\geq 3,$ a \textit{causal structure} $(M,\cC)$ of signature $(p+1,q+1)$ with $p,q\geq 0,$ and $p+q=n-1$ is given by a sub-bundle of the projectivized tangent bundle $\pi:\cC\subset \PP TM\ra M,$ whose fibers $\cC_x\subset \PP T_xM$ are projective hypersurfaces\footnote{Here, a hypersurface is always taken to be a codimension one submanifold.} with projective second fundamental form of signature $(p,q)$ (see Definition \ref{def:causal-str-def}).
+Given an $(n+1)$-dimensional manifold $M$, with $n\geq 3$, a \textit{causal structure} $(M,\cC)$ of signature $(p+1,q+1)$ with $p,q\geq 0$, and $p+q=n-1$ is given by a sub-bundle of the projectivized tangent bundle $\pi\colon \cC\subset \PP TM\ra M$, whose fibers $\cC_x\subset \PP T_xM$ are projective hypersurfaces\footnote{Here, a hypersurface is always taken to be a codimension one submanifold.} with projective second fundamental form of signature $(p,q)$ (see Definition~\ref{def:causal-str-def}).
 Note that in this definition the convexity of the null cones $\cC_x$ is not assumed.

-Two causal structures $(M,\cC)$ and $(M',\cC')$ are locally equivalent around the points $p\in M$ and $p'\in M'$ if there exists a diffeomorphism $\psi: U\lra U', $ where $p\in U\subset M,$ $p'=\psi(p)\in U'\subset M',$ satisfying $\psi_{*}(\cC_x)=\cC_{\psi(x)}$ for all $x\in U.$
+Two causal structures $(M,\cC)$ and $(M',\cC')$ are locally equivalent around the points $p\in M$ and $p'\in M'$ if there exists a diffeomorphism $\psi\colon U\lra U', $ where $p\in U\subset M$, $p'=\psi(p)\in U'\subset M'$, satisfying $\psi_{*}(\cC_x)=\cC_{\psi(x)}$ for all $x\in U$.